Non-Compete Agreement Attorney in Mullica Hill, NJ

 The Vigilante Law Firm, P.C. has over 25 years of experience helping clients protect their rights and future.
 A non-compete agreement can have lasting effects on a person’s livelihood.
 When a person is asked to sign a non-compete agreement, there is a lot on the table.
 When a company asks its workers to sign non-compete agreements, it is important to ensure that they will be durable if ever challenged for overreaching.
 Whether you are a business who needs to draft and implement a non-compete agreement or are an employee who is asked to sign one, consult with a knowledgeable employment attorney.

-* We offer document review and a phone consultation for a flat fee of $225.
-We offer a document review and in-person consultation for a flat fee of $450.
-In both cases, payment must be made in advance through PayPal and the documents must be scanned into PDF form.
+*We offer document review and a phone consultation for a flat fee of $275.
+Payment must be made in advance through PayPal and the documents must be scanned into PDF form.
 To proceed with payment and document upload, follow this link.
 Once we have received payment and the documents, we will schedule a consultation.
+By providing the consultation, we do not commit to further representation.
+Should you seek representation beyond this initial consultation, we will require a separate retainer agreement.